arangodb/docs/3.10/analyzers.md

 Analyzer Features
 -----------------

-The *features* of an Analyzer determine what term matching capabilities will be available and as such are only applicable in the context of ArangoSearch Views.
+The *features* of an Analyzer determine what searching capabilities are available and are only applicable in the context of ArangoSearch Views.

 The valid values for the features are dependant on both the capabilities of the underlying Analyzer *type* and the query filtering and sorting functions that the result can be used with.
-For example the *text* type will produce `frequency` + `norm` + `position` and the `PHRASE()` AQL function requires `frequency` + `position` to be available.
+For example, the `text` type produces `frequency` + `norm` + `position`, and the `PHRASE()` AQL function requires `frequency` + `position` to be available.

-Currently the following *features* are supported:
+The following *features* are supported:

 - **frequency**: track how often a term occurs.
   Required for `PHRASE()`, `BM25()`, and `TDIDF()`.